 Even if you were wearing clothes and were touched inappropriately without your consent it may be considered sexual assault.
 Sexual assault may include unwanted sexual contact that stops short of rape or attempted rape.
 It includes sexual touching and fondling.
 Various drugs can also be used to facilitate rape.
 Alcohol is by far the most frequently used.
-For more information on alcohol and sexual assault, click here (this link will take you to another site).
+Click here for more information on alcohol and sexual assault.

 Whether or not you chose to report the assault, it is important that you be checked and treated for possible injuries, even if there are no visible injuries.
 You may seek services at any medical facility, hospital, clinic or reproductive health center.

 For your health and well-being, it is important to get tested for HIV and other sexually transmitted infections.
 If you are female, you may also have concerns about pregnancy.